Early Stage Business

 Harvard Business School research has found that 75% of all early stage businesses fail.
 One of the key drivers of this failure rate is the approach that early stage businesses often follow.

 For many years people have approached creating an early stage business like you would approach creating the next product in a big company.
 In a large company, you have a series of “knowns.”
 You have known customers, channels, and partners.
 You mostly know what features those customers want, and you could create a credible forecast.
-Most of the time you simply had to execute.
+Most of the time the focus is on execution.

 However, an early stage business is not just a smaller version of a large business.